Harry Penn: Legacy

-Penn Hall at the Patrick Henry High School (Roanoke, Virginia) is named in his honor.
+Penn Hall at Patrick Henry High School in Roanoke is named in his honor.
 "Penn Hall will be the last of these buildings to go.
 In 1975, it was named in honor of Dr. Harry T. Penn, a dentist, businessman and civic activist.
 In 1942, Penn became the first black candidate for city council.
 He had the support of the 300-member Roanoke Civic League, "the most representative body of colored citizens in the city," according to a Roanoke Times clipping.
 But his bid failed, as did his campaigns in 1944 and 1952.
 In 1948, Councilman Benton O. Dillard nominated Penn for the school board.
 Two other councilmen declined to participate in the vote, offering no explanations.
 But Penn did become the first black person appointed to the board, "at least to the knowledge of local school officials," the paper reported.
 He served one three-year term.
 Penn, a Lynchburg native and longtime critic of segregation, was a member of an interracial committee to improve race relations in 1960.
 He died in 1963 at age 61."